On this page 6

 - Inspections scheduled based on availability and project scope

-Typical inspection sequence: Typical sequence: footing/foundation, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, final building inspection.
+Typical sequence: Typical sequence: footing/foundation, framing, plumbing rough-in, electrical rough-in, fire protection systems, insulation/energy, final building inspection.
 Exact sequence depends on project scope.

 Limited remote video inspections may be used at the city's discretion for certain inspection types.